Ziggiphase001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that creates a new local variable
 Script that creates a new global variable
 Script that add true knowledge +128
+Script that prints result of power over divide